takuyaW/docs/content/reference/cordova_6.5/geolocation.en.md

 ##### Constants

--   `PositionError.PERMISSION_DENIED`
--   Returned when users do not allow the app to retrieve position information.
+-   `PositionError.PERMISSION_DENIED`: Returned when users do not allow the app to retrieve position information.
 This is dependent on the platform.

--   `PositionError.POSITION_UNAVAILABLE`
--   Returned when the device is unable to retrieve a position.
+-   `PositionError.POSITION_UNAVAILABLE`: Returned when the device is unable to retrieve a position.
 In general, this means the device is not connected to a network or can't get a satellite fix.

--   `PositionError.TIMEOUT`
--   Returned when the device is unable to retrieve a position within the time specified by the `timeout` included in `geolocationOptions`.
+-   `PositionError.TIMEOUT`: Returned when the device is unable to retrieve a position within the time specified by the `timeout` included in `geolocationOptions`.
     When used with `navigator.geolocation.watchPosition`, this error
     could be repeatedly passed to the `geolocationError` callback every